 Officially the Republic of Chile, Chile is a republic in South America on the western coast.
-Its rich history stretches across more than thousands of years.
 The main events and forces that have molded Chile into the dynamic and varied country it is today will be discussed in this essay.

 Early Columbian Period